-The application of warm compress on the affected eye is often the recommended chalazion treatment method for a bump that is newly formed.
-A clean, not necessarily sterile, towel soaked in warm water and placed over the eyelid is the first conservative approach for chalazion.
+The application of a warm compress on the affected eye is often the recommended method for chalazion treatment at home when a bump that is newly formed.
+A clean, not necessarily sterile, towel soaked in warm water and placed over the eyelid is the first conservative approach for those seeking a chalazion cure.
 The towel shouldn’t be scalding hot.
 Rather, it should be warm enough for you to tolerate it over your chalazion for the next 15 minutes.
 Usually, this is done 2 to 4 times everyday.

 The rationale behind compressing is to warm the fluids trapped in the nodule and promote the opening of the blocked glands so drainage of the oily secretions trapped behind the eyelid will occur.